microsoft/vscode-docs/docs/editor/tasks_appendix.md

 	/**
 	 * The match group index of the problems's location.
 Valid location
 	 * patterns are: (line), (line,column) and (startLine,startColumn,endLine,endColumn).
-	 * If omitted the line and colum properties are used.
+	 * If omitted the line and column properties are used.
 	 */
 	location?: number;